Ragnoros/nc-news/README.md

 8: created an endpoint to post comments to an article
 9: created an endpoint to patch article votes an increment votes by given number
 10: created an endpoint to delete comments from the database
+11: created a get users endpoint to return all users from the database